skilld-labs/kaizer/scripts/theme-generator/README.md

 Simply run `yarn build` or via docker `make build`

-It will compile all assets from `css`, `js` and `templates/components/**` folders.
+It will compile all assets from `css/`, `js/` and `templates/components/**` folders.
 Compiled assets are living near to sources.
 So we don't have `dist` or `app` folder in the root of theme.

-If you are not using storybook and storing your assets only in `css` and `js` folders in root of theme, you can speed up build by using `yarn build:theme` command or via docker `make build:theme`.
+`build` task contains subtask `lint:fix` which executes right after build - so linting with auto-fixer included.

-If you want to compile only components you can use command `yarn build:components` or via docker `make build:components`.
+There is Stylelint, ESlint and Prettier for the linting of code.
+Warnings are not allowed -> that's why any warning in console will be targeted as `error` type.
+Stylelint and ESlint are running in a parallel and once it's finished - Prettier executes.
+If you got an error on Stylelint or ESlint steps - Prettier will not be executed.
+Note that <strong>you have to resolve all errors in console before making commit.</strong>

-But note that linter auto-fixer is included only in `build` command.
-So if you are using `build:theme` of `build:components` tasks - you also have to run `yarn lint:fix` or `make lint:fix` commands to fix linting warnings and errors.
+There is also watcher available, just run `yarn build:watch` or `make build:watch` to enable it.

 ## How to run and compile storybook